Within most places of CRYENGINE's ATL System you have the possibility to define both a PlayTrigger and a StopTrigger.

 The following tutorial explains the behavior of the ATL PlayTrigger and StopTrigger implementation.

 Just the PlayTrigger is Set

-The ATL system automatically stops the PlayTrigger when the corresponding StopTrigger has not been assigned.
+The ATL system automatically stops the PlayTrigger when the corresponding StopTrigger (has no assigned ATLTrigger) and is executed.

-This functionality can be very useful as it automatically stops sounds without the need to create any additional stop functionality inside of your audio middleware.
-This also ensures that any looping sounds will be stopped when the Entity is disabled.
+This functionality can be very useful as it automatically stops Sounds without the need to create any additional stop functionality inside of your Audio Middleware.
+This also assures that any looping Sounds will be stopped when the Entity is disabled.